jMonkeyEngine/examplegame-skulls-doc/powers.md

 | -- | -- |
 | 10s | Conditional |

-- Changes Pink to Blue (or Mutated to Blue, or Blue to Blue, or Tiny to Blue)
+- Changes Ghoul to Mummy (or Ghost to Mummy, or Mummy to Mummy, or Young to Mummy)
 - Consumed on contact

 ## Change to Ghoul